fallahn/crogine/ModelViewer/model_definition_format.md

     //root node.
 All models require the model root node, along with a name, containing no spaces model <model_name>
     {
         //the mesh property.
-This can be a path in quotation marks to a mesh file
+This can be a path in quotation marks to a mesh file,
-        //or the name of an auto-generated primitive.
+        //a billboard or the name of an auto-generated primitive.
 For example:

         mesh = "path/to/model.cmf"
         //or
         mesh = "path/to/skinned_model.iqm"
         //or
+        mesh = billboard
+        //or
         mesh = sphere

         //*.cmf extension mesh files are static mesh in the Crogine Mesh Format.
 These can be created by loading
         //*.obj files into the model viewer application and exporting them in the *.cmf format. *.iqm meshes are
         //Inter Quake Models - more about authoring those can be founde at http://sauerbraten.org/iqm/

+        //billboards are quad primitives which always face the camera no matter the orientation.
+For more information
+        //see the documentation for the BillboardCollection component.

         //primitive types are: sphere, cube and quad.
 Sphere meshes also expect a radius property with a float
         //value greater an 0.
 Cubes are 1x1x1 by default, but may have a size property with 3 components.